thermalogic/Practices/Bonus/README.md

 * 1 README.md：introduction of your works

-* 2 source codes, makefile, exe, data files and image of Linear Regression
+* 2 source codes, makefile, executable file, data files

+   * image of Linear Regression

 * 3 images of your locate git and remote Github repository for the codes